tricals-methodology/remote-monitoring-als/README.md

 ```

 # Data
-The de-identified individual participant and metadata is published in the [DataverseNL repository](https://dataverse.nl/dataset.xhtml?persistentId=doi:10.34894/QPFHWV).
+The de-identified individual participant and metadata are published in the [DataverseNL repository](https://dataverse.nl/dataset.xhtml?persistentId=doi:10.34894/QPFHWV).

 # License
 This project is licensed under the terms of the [MIT License](/LICENSE).